Do you want to try feeding your leopard gecko Dubia roaches?

 With crickets and mealworms available, you may wonder why you should feed your leopard gecko Dubia roaches.

-There isn’t a need to feed them Dubia roaches, but they do have some desirable qualities.
+There isn’t a need to feed them Dubia roaches, but they have some desirable qualities.

 These insects have an excellent protein to fat ratio.

-Some insects, specifically different types of worms, will have more fat than protein.
+Some insects, specifically different worms, will have more fat than protein.

 This isn’t a good thing.